poiyomi/PoiyomiDocs/docs/shading/main.md

 Cloth shading is a physically-based lighting model that draws from the Cloth shading model used in [Google's Filament engine](https://google.github.io/filament/Materials.html#materialmodels/clothmodel).
 It uses a packed mask to determine physically-based components of the lighting.

-:::warning
+:::info Cloth PBR is Built-In
-Due to the unique properties used in Cloth shading, it's <u>not recommended</u> to use both Cloth shading and [Reflections & Specular](/docs/shading/reflections-and-specular.md) at the same time!
+Cloth shading has Reflections & Specular already built-in.
+Therefore, it's <u>not necessary</u> to use both Cloth shading and [Reflections & Specular](/docs/shading/reflections-and-specular.md) at the same time!
 :::

 <details>